gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Replaced CBOR simple value "null" with "nil".

 * Renamed parameters about authentication credentials.

+* It is optional for the Group Manager to reassign Gids by tracking "Birth Gids".

 * Distinction between authentication credentials and public keys.